mattxwang/qwerhacks-21-workshops/README.md

 2. Creating Your First Component
 3. Hooks and State in React
 4. Common React Patterns: Lists, Forms, and Conditional Rendering
-5. Using GitHub and Netlify to deploy your app for free
+5. Using GitHub and Netlify to Deploy Your App For Free

 Some bonus content!
 Feel free to check these out if they interest you, but you might not need them for your project.